ldecaro/cdk-fargate-bg/README.md

 ![Architecture](/imgs/arch.png)

-The AWS CDK application defines two top-level stacks: 1/ *Toolchain* stack, that deploys the CI/CD pipeline 2/ *Repository* stack, that deploys a Git repository using AWS CodeCommit.
+The AWS CDK application defines two top-level stacks: 1/ *Toolchain* stack, that deploys the CI/CD pipeline 2/ *CodeDeployBootstrap* stack, that bootstraps AWS CodeDeploy in the specified AWS account.
 The pipeline can deploy the *Example* microservice to a single environment or multiple environments.
 The **blue** version of the *Example* microservice runtime code is deployed when the Example microservice is deployed the first time in an environment.
 Onwards, the **green** version of the Example microservice runtime code is deployed using AWS CodeDeploy.
 This Git repository contains the code of the Example microservice and its toolchain in a self-contained solution.

 [Considerations when managing ECS blue/green deployments using CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html#blue-green-considerations) documentation includes the following: _"When managing Amazon ECS blue/green deployments using CloudFormation, you can't include updates to resources that initiate blue/green deployments and updates to other resources in the same stack update"_.
 The approach used in this project allows to update the Example microservice infrastructure and runtime code in a single commit.
 To achieve that, the project leverages AWS CodeDeploy's specific [deployment model](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-configurations.html#deployment-configuration-ecs) using configuration files to allow updating all resources in the same Git commit.